7 Sentosa Cove bungalows, 79 condo units among 105 properties linked to S$1b money laundering probe

 The 10 arrested, aged between 31 and 44, were suspected of being involved in forgery or laundering the proceeds of crime from their overseas organised crime activities — including scams and online gambling.

-The men — who are from Cyprus, Turkey, China, Cambodia and Vanuatu — are not Singapore Citizens nor permanent residents, and are believed to be connected to each other.
+The men — who are from Cyprus, Turkey, China, Cambodia and Vanuatu — are not Singapore citizens or permanent residents, and are believed to be connected to each other.

 On Friday, the police added that the 105 properties are "owned by the persons under investigation (who either had been arrested or are wanted by the police), their spouses, or companies that are linked to these persons under investigation or their spouses".